sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 ---

-* Discussion from the audience: better languages, safer languages.
-What other things should SLE education would be about?
+* Discussion from the audience: better languages, safer languages is what we want the students to learn about and think about.
+Ralf asks what other things should SLE education would be about?
+Answers:
    * data is software too.
 Anya we include data formats, ontologies.
    * non-lossy technological space travel
    * better support for non-functional properties